tenchi-of-darkness/node-flipdots-tetris/README.md

     3. The `TetrisGameAdapter` processes the input and updates the game state.
     4. The `Renderer` draws the updated game state to a canvas.
     5. Depending on the mode, the `Renderer` either saves the canvas as a PNG for the web preview or sends the data to the physical flip-dot display.

+##  Improvements and recommendations
+In this stage of the application is the use of an Xbox controller not supported when starting the application on a windows machine because of the headless browser doesn't handle the input for the controller as expected.
+It will work on Mac OS(Apple) and Linux.